2022 UpRising Students @ Good Design Australia

 Like i mentioned previously, seeing other UpRising projects deeply affected my designing and learning experience as I was able to communicate with people much like myself with all aspects of my design, whether that was product or portfolio work.

-This question is a toughy.
 Seeing as the UpRising initiative tis so new to the wider community, it of course needs to start somewhere.
-In saying this the initiative as a whole is such a great concept that I believe can't truely succeed without that sense of community.
+In saying this the initiative as a whole is such a great concept that I believe can't truly succeed without that sense of community.
 Therefore to better help next year's students I think that more people should get involved!

 A Reusable Cutlery Solution